 Back-to-Back Badasses: In Part 9, if a character has a version of themself on their team, they fought alongside them.

 Bad Future: The future X-Men came from one.
 But not really.
-Rather, a same future, as the X-Men still exist, and while they've come a long way (namely, a mutant President), it's still not enough (since the mutant president, Dazzler, is killed), and mutant persecution is apparantly still in force.
+Rather, a same future, as the X-Men still exist, and while they've come a long way (namely, a mutant President), it's still not enough (since the mutant president, Dazzler, is killed), and mutant persecution is apparently still in force.
 Bad things still happened though, which is blamed on both the presence of the O5, and the schism between Wolverine and Cyclops.